BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

   - Implementation for cloyseus schema (client and server side)
   - Simple chat functionality
   - Colyseus monitor and loadtest for serverside
-3. Contains a [config.ts](https://github.com/BabylonJSGames/BabylonJS-Platformer-Game-Prototype/blob/master/client/src/Config.ts) file used for chaning important parameters
+3. Contains a [config.ts](https://github.com/BabylonJSGames/BabylonJS-Platformer-Game-Prototype/blob/master/client/src/Config.ts) file used for changing important parameters
 4. A guide on how to create your own level and import it to Babylon from blender.
 5. Examples for how to setup webpack.xxx.js, tsconfig.json and package.json files
 6. An easy guild on how to deploy the game locally and online using netlify with heroku